ArnoldSmith86/virtualtabletop/README.md

 The cards in [assets/cards-plastic](https://github.com/ArnoldSmith86/virtualtabletop/tree/main/assets/cards-plastic) have their own [license.txt file](https://github.com/ArnoldSmith86/virtualtabletop/blob/main/assets/cards-plastic/license.txt).

-The icons in [assets/icons-white](https://github.com/ArnoldSmith86/virtualtabletop/tree/main/assets/icons-white) were found at fontawesome.com with license [CC BY 4.0](https://fontawesome.com/license/free).
+The icons in [assets/icons-white](https://github.com/ArnoldSmith86/virtualtabletop/tree/main/assets/icons-white) were found at [Font Awesome](https://fontawesome.com/) with license [CC BY 4.0](https://fontawesome.com/license/free).

 The games in the public library have their license information and attributions inside their `attribution` metadata field.
 You can read by adding the game to your game library and clicking `Edit`.